Can A Government Shutdown Affect My SSDI & SSI Benefits?

 It’s Critical to Educate Yourself Using the Social Security Administration’s (SSA) Website

-If you are worried about how this shutdown might impact you personally, rest assured: current benefit recipients are protected, and Michael Armstrong Law is actively assisting clients with applications and appeals.
+If you are worried about how a shutdown might impact you personally, rest assured: current benefit recipients are protected, and Michael Armstrong Law is actively assisting clients with applications and appeals.

 It is critical to consult the SSA Website or contact your local SSA office for the most accurate and up-to-date information.
 However, if you wish to file an appeal for a denied Social Security disability claim during a government shutdown, our team of Social Security disability legal professionals is here to help you with that process.